casper-ecosystem/cep-85/docs/using-casper-client.md

 </details>

-## Checking Approval Status of an Account
+## Checking the Approval Status of an Operator

-Unlike checking the supply of a token, checking state operator for an owner requires two information combined, the owner key and the operator key in the form of an dictionary item key hash.
+Checking an operator's approval status requires two pieces of information: the key identifying the owner and the key identifying the operator, which is a hash key to a dictionary item.

-The following command will invoke the `make_dictionary_item_key` session entrypoint on your instance of CEP-85, wrtting for you the hash key in your account context.
+The following command will invoke the `make_dictionary_item_key` session entrypoint on your instance of CEP-85 and write the hash key to your account context.

 ```json